Frequently Asked Questions (FAQs)

 How do I apply for a position at Plymouth Elementary?

 It is easy to apply for a position at Plymouth.
 Just go to the District’s website and fill out a general application.
 If you see a posting on the website specific to Plymouth, click on the posting and apply by attaching your application to it.
-For help in this process, please contact Julie in Human Resources.
+For help in this process, please contact Human Resources.